Get insider access

 4. Best Lower Mid-Range Open-Back Headphones

-Audiophile headphones tend to take a hit in performance once you get into the lower mid-range price point, but the Sennheiser 560S avoid that pitfall.
-They have a decent build quality and use dynamic drivers, which is typical at this price point and helps keep them fairly lightweight.
-While their soundstage performance is still very good, their dynamic drivers don't create a listening experience that feels as wide or immersive as the more expensive HiFiMan Sundara 2020.
+Audiophile headphones tend to take a hit in performance once you get into the lower mid-range price point, but the Sennheiser HD 560S avoid that pitfall.
+These have a decent, albeit more plasticky, build quality and use dynamic drivers, which is typical at this price point and helps keep them fairly lightweight compared to the chunkier HiFiMan Sundara 2020.
+That said, the Sennheiser are more stable, so if you're an active listener, that's a bonus, and they feel comfortable for long sessions.

-Like most open-back headphones, their sound lacks low-bass, but there's a bit of emphasis in the mid- to high-bass range that adds some extra warmth and boom.
+Like most open-back headphones, their sound lacks a little low-bass thump, but there's a bit of emphasis in the mid- to high-bass range that adds some extra warmth and boom to kick drums.
 The overall response is balanced though, so voices and instruments are reproduced accurately.
-They also have an equally comfortable fit for most people compared to higher-priced options like the preceding picks.
+Even so, if you prefer a slightly warmer top-end, the HiFiMan might be preferable.

 See our review